RythmStick/GetCompliant/README.md

 # GetCompliant
-## Extract passwords from file that match specified complexity.
+## Extracts passwords from file that match specified complexity.

 ### Usage: